 Conjuring these brain chemicals is easy, free, and can be done just about anywhere you go.

-Try the simple exercise used in the study:
+Try this simple sound based vagal nerve exercise used in the study:

 I’ll also do this exercise if I’ve encountered a challenging, frustrating, or overwhelming situation.